rdfn/Redefine/docs/testing/unit-testing.md

 do the thing we expect them to do.
 We assert that, given a set of inputs, our functions return the proper values and handle problems.

-This boilerplate uses the [Jest](https://github.com/facebook/jest) test framework to run tests and make assertions.
+This redefine uses the [Jest](https://github.com/facebook/jest) test framework to run tests and make assertions.
 This library makes writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.